erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/README.md

 **Space Complexity**: N/A

-## Implementation

 ## Introduction

-Long Context Models addresses advanced computational challenges in specialized domains.
+Long Context Systems Addresses specific computational problems with concrete solutions.

-This topic covers advanced techniques and methodologies used in modern software systems.
+This topic covers specific techniques with real-world applications.

 ## TL;DR

-**One Sentence**: A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+**One Sentence**: A specific computational intelligence technique with defined behavior.